AbhirajPatwa/e22cseu1220/README.md

 # E22CSEU1220

-Question 1 completed, code i fully functionally, just unable to parse date from the test server, but it is fetched
+Question 1 completed, code is fully functional, just unable to parse date from the test server, but it is fetched